matwilso/generative_models/gms/autoreg/README.md

 One difference is that you don't mask out the weights, you mask out the attention.
 So in the softmax, you just set those elements to -inf.

+The surprising thing in my experience w/ transformers is they don't tend to overfit as much as other methods.
+The inductive biases seem strong with this one.

 ## extra